 - 3 cups apple cider

 - 5 medium sweet potatoes peeled and cut into large chunks

 - 12 gingersnap cookies

 - Season the chicken breasts on both sides with the salt, pepper, and garlic powder.

 - Add the oil to a large Dutch oven and brown the chicken very well on both sides on medium/high heat, working in batches, if needed.

 - Remove the chicken from the pan and set aside.

 - Add the sliced onion to the pan and cook, stirring occasionally for 3-4 minutes.

 - Reduce the heat to medium and add 1 cup of the apple cider to the pan with the onion, making sure to scrape up all the browned bits from the bottom of the pan (deglazing).

-- Add the browned chicken back to the pan.
+- Add the browned chicken back to the pan along with the remaining apple cider.
 Cover and place in a preheated 300-degree oven for 2 hours.